Enbridge says pipeline in flood-hit Canada province transporting natural gas above year-ago level - NewsBreak

 Enbridge says pipeline in flood-hit Canada province transporting natural gas above year-ago level

-(Reuters) -Enbridge Inc said Monday it was now transporting more natural gas on its Westcoast natural gas pipeline than at this time in 2020, less than a week after it shut a segment of the pipeline system due to heavy flooding in the British Columbia province.
+Nov 22 (Reuters) - Enbridge Inc (ENB.TO) said Monday it was now transporting more natural gas on its Westcoast natural gas pipeline than at this time in 2020, less than a week after it shut a segment of the pipeline system due to heavy flooding in the British Columbia province.

 The pipeline was transporting 1.63 billion cubic feet per day (bcf/d) of natural gas as of Monday, above the 100% of total contracted volume transported last year at this time, Enbridge said in a statement.